• Skip to primary navigation

 • Privacy Policy

-Adobong Hito (Stewed Catfish)
+Adobong Hito (Catfish Adobo)

 This is a simple recipe of adobong hito.
 Unlike other adobo dishes, this fish adobo does not have soy sauce.
 The combination of vinegar, ginger juice, garlic, salt and pepper is what makes this fish adobo differ from the usual fish adobo.
 And you will also notice in the procedure the proper way of preparing the catfish prior to cooking.
 Soaking the fish in vinegar for half an hour and rubbing it with sea salt will remove the strong fishy and muddy flavor of the catfish which is common to fresh water fishes.